anbox-cloud/discourse-docs/exp/anbox-cloud.md

 Each Anbox subcluster also has a number of LXD worker nodes that form a LXD cluster.
 Each LXD worker node runs the following components:

-* **LXD** - The LXD daemon spawns a number of LXD containers containing Anbox-related configuration.
-These containers provide an Ubuntu environment that uses the hardware of the LXD worker node, including CPUs, disks, networks, and if available, GPUs.
-Each LXD container runs exactly one Android container that the end user can access/stream.
+* **LXD** - The LXD daemon spawns a number of LXD instances containing Anbox-related configuration.
+These instances provide an Ubuntu environment that uses the hardware of the LXD worker node, including CPUs, disks, networks, and if available, GPUs.
+Each LXD instance runs exactly one Android instance that the end user can access/stream.

-    [note type="information" status="Note"] The term LXD containers means that they are LXD containers that contain Anbox-related configuration.
-Within the context of Anbox Cloud, the term Anbox containers/images is synonymous with LXD containers/LXD images in the sense that they are LXD containers/images containing specific Anbox-related configuration.[/note]
+    [note type="information" status="Note"] The term LXD instance means that they are LXD containers or virtual machines that contain configuration related to Anbox Cloud.
+Within the context of Anbox Cloud, the term Anbox Cloud instances/images is synonymous with LXD instances/LXD images in the sense that they are LXD instances/images containing specific configuration related to Anbox Cloud.[/note]

-* **AMS node controller** – The AMS node controller puts the appropriate firewall rules in place when a container is started or stopped to control ingress and egress traffic.
+* **AMS node controller** – The AMS node controller puts the appropriate firewall rules in place when an instance is started or stopped to control ingress and egress traffic.

 Outside the Anbox subcluster, you have the following machines: